- Thick base, durable Silicone Moulds for Resin and Polymer Clay Castings.

 It is easy to drill a hole through the cured resin, after it has been removed from the mould, for use in jewellery.

-- By far the simplest is to apply a coat of our XTC-3D Brush-On Coating.
-This get mixed like a resin and then applied with a brush.
+- Apply a coat of our XTC-3D Brush-On Coating.
+This gets mixed like a resin and then applied with a brush.
 It levels out with no brush marks to create a glossy finish.

-- You can "paint on" a thin layer of the same resin you cast with.
-Problems with this approach are that the resin may tend to pool in crevices and thin layers of resin take much longer to cure.
+- You can "paint on" a thin layer of a Shallow Casting Epoxy Resin.
+Problems with this approach are that the resin may tend to pool in crevices and thin layers of resin take much longer to cure (especially in a cold environment)..

 - You can apply a number of stages of sanding and polishing.
 You can see many examples of the sanding and polishing of resin on YouTube.